ITU-BDSA2025-GROUP-17/Chirp/docs/report_compile.md

 ### Development flow

 Early in the development of Chirp it was decided that the whole group would work collectively on all the tasks.
 We felt that many of the tasks depended on each other, and since we had enough time to complete most tasks every week it was best for everyone if we as a group did everything together.
 This is shown when commiting new code to the project by all present team members being co-authored.
 As a consequence of this way of working, most code reviews on the pull requests are sparse, as we all watched the code being written and pitched in, meaning there wasn't much need for further communication in regards to the code.

+#### Issues

 When starting work on a new set of weekly tasks we began by making issues on Github for each of the tasks, which we would then work through during the week.
 On account of our way of doing teamwork, where everyone was involved most of the time, pull requests would rarely not be approved, but this option is still illustrated in the diagram below.
 \begin{figure}[H]
 \centering
-\includegraphics[width=0.9\textwidth]{diagrams/IssueFlow.png}
+\includegraphics[width=1\textwidth]{diagrams/IssueFlow.png}
 \caption{Flow diagram from issue creation to resolution}
 \end{figure}